What Is the First Dance Etiquette at a Wedding?

 The Origin of the First Dance Tradition

 The tradition of a first dance goes back to 17th-century Europe.
-This was a time in which formal balls were popular, and it was customary for a guest of honor (typically the person of the highest social standing in attendance) to lead the first dance.
+Formal balls were popular during this time, and it was customary for a guest of honor (typically the person of the highest social standing in attendance) to lead the first dance.

-If there was a member of the royal family present, for example, they would almost certainly have the first dance.
-The host or hostess would announce the opening of the ball and the first dance would begin, led by the guest or guests of honor.
+For example, if a member of the royal family was present, they would almost certainly have the first dance.
+The host or hostess would announce the opening of the ball.
+Then the first dance would begin, led by the guest or guests of honor.

-This was prior to the popularity of ballroom dancing.
-The dances of the time were long country dances more like a line or parade.
+This time was before the popularity of ballroom dancing.
+The dances of the time were long country dances like a line or parade.
 The first couple wouldn't be the only ones dancing throughout the first piece of music; rather they would lead the other couples down the set.

 First Dance Etiquette

 While the modern-day tradition of a first dance can be traced back to 17th-century Europe, it has changed plenty since then.
 As recently as the 1920s, it was considered good etiquette for the newlyweds to let their guests dance first.
-These days, the bride and groom usually share the first dance, often to a song the two of them have chosen specifically for that purpose.
-Once the first song is over, there are various ways the evening can proceed.
+These days, the bride and groom usually share the first dance, often to a song they both have chosen specifically for that purpose.
+Once the first song is over, the evening can proceed in various ways.

 Some brides and grooms invite all of the couples out onto the floor after the first dance has ended.
 If you want to go a more "traditional" route, there is a generally-agreed-upon etiquette when it comes to the ordering of the dances: